The Art and Science of the Performing Voice Conference

 A 10th anniversary reception celebration will be held at Walker Ames Room in Kane Hall on the UW campus, a short walk from Alder Hall where the conference is held.
 Join us for a buffet, drinks (cash bar available) and music performed by conference registrants from 5:00-7:00 p.m.
 Friday, April 25.
 Tickets are only $15.
 Please come celebrate with us!

-While registering, add reception tickets, $15 per ticket.
+While registering, add reception and buffet tickets, $15 per ticket.

 KEYNOTE SPEAKER